Virginia sports betting is now live, and sports fans can bet on a variety of apps from some of the top names in the industry.

 However, Virginia sports betting enthusiasts still get to enjoy sports betting for all major US sports markets, particularly football and basketball.
 In addition, Virginia residents are able to place wagers on NASCAR events and other markets, including MMA fighting, soccer, darts, and more.

 It’s all dependent on the operator in question.
 Certain operators, like DraftKings, offer exceptional market depth and variety for sports betting enthusiasts.
-Other operators, such as Hard Rock (which has yet to launch in Virginia), may allow more limited sports betting opportunities due to their lesser resources.
+Other operators, such as Hard Rock (which has yet to launch in Virginia), may allow more limited sports betting opportunities due to fewer resources.

 Given Virginia’s sports-focused culture, it’s likely that many professional teams and leagues will reach out to various sportsbook operators for periodic bonuses or promotional events.